 For additional guidance for protective vehicle/TMA use within work zones, refer to the typical applications in EPG 616.8 Typical Applications.

 612.1.4 MoDOT Equipment/Materials Stored in Bed of Protective Vehicle Guidelines

-Loads or cargo, such as sign posts, tools, may be moved to and from work areas in the bed of the protective vehicle/TMA, but must be removed when protective vehicle/TMA is deployed for protection or has the possibility of deployment prior to getting to the work area.
+Loads or cargo, such as sign posts or tools, may be moved to and from work areas in the bed of the protective vehicle/TMA, but must be removed when protective vehicle/TMA is deployed for protection or has the possibility of deployment prior to getting to the work area.
 Truck beds may be secured to the truck frame to maximize stability during impact.
-Steel plates and/or containers, secured by approved methods, may be used for ballast or weight to keep the dump bed against the host vehicle frame may remain in the vehicle while the protective vehicle/TMA is deployed.
+Steel plates and/or containers, secured by approved methods, may be used for ballast or weight to keep the dump bed against the host vehicle frame and may remain in the vehicle while the protective vehicle/TMA is deployed.
 Loads or cargo are not allowed to be carried on trailer type TMAs.

 612.1.5 MoDOT Protective Vehicle/TMA Operator’s Training

 - Stage 1 – Classroom General Knowledge Training

 - Stage 2 – OJT (On the Job) Training and Skills Assessment.